Pros and Cons of a Home Equity Loan

 Unlock Your Equity - Debt Free

 While the home equity loan has more than its fair share of perks, its list of limitations is equally long –– and whether this popular financial tool poses a greater risk or benefit comes down to your financial situation.
 But as we mentioned above, there are other ways to accomplish similar goals.
-And if HELOCs or cash-out refinances aren’t for you, you might want to consider Truehold’s sale-leaseback.
+And if HELOCs or cash-out refinances aren’t for you, you might want to consider Truehold’s sell and stay transaction.

 Here’s how it works.
-You sell your home to Truehold in exchange for your home equity, then continue to live in your home as a renter for as long as you like (provided you comply with the lease.)
-In return, we cover essential home repairs and property insurance while you put your equity to work however you please.
+You sell your home and cash out your home equity, then continue to live in your home as a renter.
+We cover property tax, property insurance, and essential repairs.
 Tackle debts, travel the world, or take your time while you shop for your dream home –– the choice is entirely yours.

-To learn more about Truehold’s sale-leaseback, and decide if this home equity loan alternative is contact us today.
+To learn more about Truehold’s sell and stay transaction, contact us today.

 Sources: